Operator¶

-The Operator API provides endpoints to manage the Operator Information used to identify the operator - Operator ID (MCC, MNC), Slice Information (SST, SD), Tracking Information, Operator Code (OP), and NAS Security Algorithms.
+The Operator API provides endpoints to manage the Operator Information used to identify the operator - Operator ID (MCC, MNC), Tracking Information, Operator Code (OP), NAS Security Algorithms, and the Service Provider Name (SPN).

 This path returns the complete operator information.
-This includes the Operator ID, Slice Information, and Tracking Information.
+This includes the Operator ID and Tracking Information.
 The Operator Code is never returned.

 None